 It's posts like these that make me laugh.
 To someone outside of the creative fold it must sound ridiculous.
 Most people know how to sharpen a pencil right?
-But six different ways?
+But five different ways?
 Are you crazy Lianne?
 Why do you even care?

 Well here are some good reasons: